-58. We inform the relevant local authority of provision judged as inadequate.
-We monitor inadequate provision as a minimum at three-monthly intervals until the quality of provision improves or we decide to take steps to cancel registration.
+56. We inform the relevant local authority of provision judged as inadequate.
+We monitor inadequate provision as a minimum at three-monthly intervals.
+During the monitoring process Ofsted may take further enforcement action if there is no improvement.
+We publish monitoring letters after each monitoring visit.
+We re-inspect inadequate provision within six months of the date of the inspection.
+If the provision is still inadequate we may decide to take steps to cancel registration.